Keep your patients, staff and equipment safe with entrance control

 Door Detective – the antidote to unauthorised access

-Access to a door can be controlled by fitting an electronic lock and a card reader but, as soon as the door is open, you no longer have control over who, or how many people, pass through it.
-Operating seamlessly with both pedestrian access control and building management systems, IDL’s Door Detective provides a superior level of security and detection by monitoring the throughput of access-controlled doorways, corridors and passageways.
+Access to a door can be controlled by fitting an electronic lock and a card reader but, the moment the door is open, you lose control over who, or how many people, pass through it.
+Operating seamlessly with both pedestrian access control and building management systems, IDL’s Door Detective provides a superior level of security and detection by monitoring the throughput of access-controlled doorways, corridors, and passageways.
 It ensures that the ‘one person, one door access’ rule is met, monitoring the number of people passing through an access-controlled doorway and in which direction.
-Alarms identify violations to alert staff and, when integrated with Fastlane FastCount, real time building population data can be viewed so you can see how many people are in areas of the building at any given moment.
+Alarms identify violations to alert staff and when integrated with Fastlane FastCount, real-time building population data can be viewed so you can see how many people are in areas of the building at any given moment.

 Train your staff in security protocol